Two Training Tracks

 Each scholar will be involved in a series of mentored health services or quality-improvement research experience.
 Scholars will develop the projects in collaboration with their mentor and other advisers.
 Attention will be devoted to ensuring that each project is manageable, with a high likelihood of successful completion, and that it contains elements of design, implementation and analysis that make it an appropriate vehicle for training.

 Scholars will participate in at least two improvement projects aimed at the direct application of quality-improvement methods in clinical and public health settings: one as part of the intermediate improvement methods course; and one advanced, using formal methods of planned experimentation during the advanced improvement methods session.
 A full range of ongoing improvement projects are available through Cincinnati Children’s and partnering organizations.

-Quality Scholars will participate in relevant leadership training courses offered through Cincinnati Children's education and training such as the leadership foundations or change leader courses.
+Quality Scholars will participate in relevant leadership training courses offered through Cincinnati Children's.

 Research and Improvement Conferences

-A bi-weekly conference will enable fellows to present their research and improvement projects in the early phase of development and to gain exposure to the process of developing research and improvement ideas.
+A monthly conference will enable fellows to present their research and improvement projects in the early phase of development and to gain exposure to the process of developing research and improvement ideas.